Narrowboat Stoves: The Burning Questions

 Morso Squirrel

 This little stove is by far the most popular make found on narrowboats and has been for over three decades.
-It comes in various sizes, and is reliable, efficient and has an air of tradition in its design.
+It comes in various sizes, is reliable and efficient and has an air of tradition in its design.

 The Morso Squirrel was designed by a Danish company to withstand harsh Scandinavian winters, which just might be another reason why narrow boaters love it so much.